 Population target not achieved

 Norway’s national target is for 13 bear litters to be born each year in Norway.
-It is estimated that in 2016, only six litters were born.
+It is estimated that in 2017, only seven litters were born.

 It is difficult to register bear cubs in the field, because females with cubs do not leave the winter den until late in spring, often after the spring thaw.
 This means that they cannot be registered by tracking them in the snow.
 In addition, it is often difficult to determine whether cubs were born in the current year or the year before, since they may not be very different in size.
 DNA analysis of bear scat and hair samples is therefore used to estimate the number of litters.